 SHARE Lab projects are led by Madina Agénor, ScD, MPH and conducted in collaboration with undergraduate and graduate research assistants and research collaborators at universities across the U.S., including Harvard T.H.
 Chan School of Public Health, Harvard Medical School, University of California at San Francisco, and Boston University School of Public Health.

 Madina Agénor, ScD, MPH (she/her) is Assistant Professor in the Department of Behavioral and Social Sciences and Center for Health Promotion and Health Equity at Brown University School of Public Health.
 She is also Adjunct Faculty at The Fenway Institute and leads the Sexual Health and Reproductive Experiences (SHARE) Lab .
-As a social epidemiologist, Dr. Agénor investigates the structural and social determinants of sexual and reproductive health and cancer screening and prevention among marginalized populations—especially sexual minority cisgender women, transgender and gender diverse young adults, Black cisgender women, and lesbian, gay, bisexual, transgender, and queer (LGBTQ+) people of color—using an intersectional lens and a mixed-methods research approach.
+As a social epidemiologist, Dr. Agénor investigates the structural and social determinants of sexual and reproductive health and cancer screening and prevention among marginalized populations—especially sexual minority women, transgender and gender diverse young adults, Black women, and lesbian, gay, bisexual, transgender, and queer (LGBTQ+) people of color—using an intersectional lens and a mixed-methods research approach.
 Dr. Agénor completed postdoctoral research training in cancer prevention equity at Harvard T.H.
 Chan School of Public Health and Dana-Farber Cancer Institute and was Visiting Research Faculty at the Center for Interdisciplinary Research on AIDS at Yale University.
+Prior to joining the Brown University faculty, she was Gerald R. Gill Assistant Professor of Race, Culture, and Society at Tufts University and Assistant Professor at Harvard T.H.
+Chan School of Public Health.
 She holds a Doctor of Science (ScD) in Social and Behavioral Sciences with a concentration in Women, Gender, and Health from Harvard T.H.
 Chan School of Public Health, a Master of Public Health (MPH) in Sociomedical Sciences from Columbia University Mailman School of Public Health, and a bachelor’s degree (AB) in Community Health and Gender Studies from Brown University.

 Ashley Pérez, MPH, Graduate Research Assistant